urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/ts/tscl.md

 `=:`
 ====

-Makes a list of changes `p` to the subject and then evaluates `q`.
+Make a list of changes `p` to the subject and then evaluate `q`

-Allows you to change values in your context (not in the hoon sense).
+Allows you to change values in your context.
+This is almost equivalent to a series of `=.`, but all the changes happen in parallel.

-`=:` is a synthetic rune that produces `q` with the subject modified by the list of changes in `p` which must be terminated by a `==`. `=:` is useful when you need to make a batch of changes to your subject.
+Technically, `=:` is a synthetic rune that produces `q` with the subject modified by the list of changes in `p` which must be terminated by a `==`. `=:` is useful when you need to make a batch of changes to your subject.

 Produces
 --------